viniciuswohnrath/viniciuswohnrath.github.io/_pages/about.md

 ---

 # Vinicius Wohnrath
-Postdoctoral Researcher · Universidad Nacional Autónoma de México (UNAM)
+Postdoctoral Researcher · Universidad Nacional Autónoma de México (UNAM) Historical sociology, sociology of education, and political sociology in Latin America.

+---

 I am a sociologist of education working at the intersection of historical sociology, political sociology, and the study of